David William McMillan, Ph.D.

 Theoretical Works Involving Ideas

-Skeletal pathology within and beyond spinal cord injury
+Skeletal pathology within spinal cord injury

 Both the rate and total magnitude of bone loss following spinal cord injury (SCI) exceeds that of unabated space flight.
 Clinically, this speaks to the importance of skeletal pathology in this population.
 SCI greatly increases risk of fracture in a manner that is unique to this population.
 Interestingly, lumbar spine bone density is largely preserved, and the most common fracture site—which is similar across all levels of injury—is the “knee region” (distal femur/proximal tibia).
 But physiologically, that bone loss in SCI exceeds what is observed in mechanical unloading alone is a hint.
 Bone are not just scaffolding.